energywebfoundation/ocn-tools/README.md

 ```

 See also the example `config.volta.ts` config which shows an example of config parameters needed to connect to
 the Energy Web Chain's Volta test network.
-In this case, the `ocn.client` is fake and the `publicIP` of the `msp`
+In this case, the `ocn.node` is fake and the `publicIP` of the `msp`
 and `cpo` config options should be changed to match the desired public IP of the OCPI party.
 This is required
-because as part of the OCPI credentials handshake, the OCN client needs to fetch supported versions and modules
+because as part of the OCPI credentials handshake, the OCN node needs to fetch supported versions and modules
 from the OCPI party.

 ### 2. Prepare environment variables for registration

 The mock MSP/CPO, in addition to the provided configuration parameters, need at least two environment variables in
-order to register the party to the OCN Registry and connect to an OCN Client.
+order to register the party to the OCN Registry and connect to an OCN Node.
 Because these variables are only needed
 to register, they can be discarded on future runs.

 These variables are:

-- `TOKEN_A` - the OCPI credentials TOKEN_A which allows the party to connect to an OCN client
+- `TOKEN_A` - the OCPI credentials TOKEN_A which allows the party to connect to an OCN node
 - `SIGNER_KEY` - the private key used to sign the OCN registry listing
 - `SPENDER_KEY` - [optional] the private key which will pay the transaction fee for adding the party to the OCN registry (same as `SIGNER_KEY` if not provided)

 #### Token A

-The `TOKEN_A` can be obtained from an OCN client (should be the same as the one in the config).
+The `TOKEN_A` can be obtained from an OCN node (should be the same as the one in the config).
 If the API key is known,
 a curl request can be made like so:

 ```
 curl -XPOST localhost:8080/admin/generate-registration-token -H 'Authorization: Token randomkey' -H 'Content-Type: application/json' -d '[{"country_code": "CH", "party_id": "CPO"}]'
 ```

-Otherwise, `TOKEN_A` can be retrieved offline from the chosen OCN client's administrator.
+Otherwise, `TOKEN_A` can be retrieved offline from the chosen OCN node's administrator.

 #### Private keys